-For some reason, people will think you can work for free during a start-up.
+For some reason, when you share with people that you want to start your own business, people will think you can work for free during a start-up.
 Don’t go there.
-You can work out trades for things or services if you like or a lower rate but working for free sets an uncomfortable precedent for both of you.
+You can work out trades for things or services if you like or work at a lower rate but working for free sets an uncomfortable precedent for both of you.

 8. Network – Network – Network